-The name Crysanthemum — that is,” Golden flower “-was once given by Linnaeus Mediterranean annuals with yellow daisies”, which became the first type of representative of the genus – Chrysanthemums coronarium.
+The name Crysanthemum — that is, the “Golden Flower” – was once given by Linnaeus to the Mediterranean annuals with yellow daisies,” which became the first species of a representative of the genus – Chrysanthemums coronarium.
 By the way, this is the “edible chrysanthemum”, which has become very popular in Southeast Asia as a vegetable plant.
-Interestingly, at home – in Europe – it never ate, and bred purely for decorative purposes.
+Interestingly, at home – in Europe – it was never eaten, but bred exclusively for decorative purposes.

 Selection of chrysanthemums in historical aspect

-What else was used for breeding garden chrysanthemums?
+What else was used for the cultivation of garden chrysanthemums?
 Of course, first of all powerful erect species with large inflorescences.
-For example, the” Flora of Japan” describes a cultivated variety of var. campanulatum, which according to the garden classification can be attributed to anemone chrysanthemums.
-Historians of culture called live on the rocks of C. erubescens, C. makinoi from Sunny hills, C. ornatum and C. japonense that live on the sea coasts.
+For example, “Flora of Japan” describes a cultivated variety var. campanulatum, which according to the garden classification can be attributed to anemone chrysanthemums.
+Cultural historians call living on the rocks C. erubescens, C. makinoi from Sunny Hills, C. ornatum and C. japanese, which live on the sea coasts.